 Each attendee requires access to a desktop or laptop computer with a good internet connection, and either a headset or microphone and speakers.
 Instructions for Zoom will be sent with the invitation.
 You will receive a copy of the handbook and instructions via email prior to the first training session.

-Please email us to be added to the waitlist for future training sessions:
+Please email us to be added to the waiting list for future training sessions:

 1. Background to document accessibility: